Music history of the United States: Gospel and doo wop

 The 1950s also saw the widespread popularization of gospel music, in the form of powerful singers like Mahalia Jackson.
-Gospel first broke into international audiences in 1948, with the release of Jackson's "Move on Up a Little Higher", which was so popular it couldn't be shipped to record stores fast enough.
+Gospel first broke into international audiences in 1948, with the release of Jackson's "Move on Up a Little Higher", which was so popular it could not be shipped to record stores fast enough.
 As the music became more mainstream in the later part of the decade, performers began adding influences from R&B to make a more palatable and dance-able sound.
 Early in the next decade, the lyrics were secularized, resulting in soul music.
 Some of soul's biggest stars began performing in the 1950s gospel scene, including Sam Cooke, Dinah Washington, Dionne Warwick and Aretha Franklin.

 Doo wop, a complex type of vocal music, also became popular during the 1950s, and left its mark on 1960s soul and R&B. The genre's exact origins are debatable, but it drew on groups like the Mills Brothers and The Ink Spots, who played a kind of R&B with smooth, alternating lead vocals.
 With the addition of gospel inflections, doo wop's polished sound and romantic ballads made it a major part of the 1950s music scene, beginning in 1951.
 The first popular groups were The Five Keys ("Glory Of Love") and The Flamingos ("Golden Teardrops").
 Doo wop diversified considerably later in the decade, with groups like The Crows ("Gee"), creating a style of uptempo doo wop and the ballad style via The Penguins ("Earth Angel"), while singers like Frankie Lymon became sensations; Lymon became the first black teen idol in the country's history after the release of the Top 40 pop hit "Why Do Fools Fall in Love" (1956).